themejuice/graft/README.md

 end
 ```

-**There is an array of options given within the `Vagrantfile` such as PHP, Ruby,
+**There are an array of options given within the `Vagrantfile` such as PHP, Ruby,
 MySQL and Node versions, but none of these are guaranteed to work if modified
 from their current state.
 Those options are provided as-is and are not officially
 supported when changed; they are simply used for provisioning the box.**